Chart Color Schemes

 Fitzroy has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 42 projects likely affecting the region.
-Notable projects include Fitzroy Gasworks, Palladian (26-56 Queens Parade), Fitzroy Fitzroy, and Liverpool St. The following list details those expected to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 42 projects likely impacting the area.
+Notable projects include Brenan Place, Fitzroy Gasworks, Palladian (26-56 Queens Parade), and Fitzroy Fitzroy.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.